-Today I am going to be talking about how to move past an event that you’re having a hard time getting over using my favourite technique.
+Today I am going to be talking about how to forgive and move past an event that hurt you.
+Maybe you’re having a hard time getting over it, so we’re using my favourite technique.
 Watch the video below or keep reading to find out!

 These don’t have to be huge events in your life, but for whatever reason, whatever the circumstances surrounding it were, you felt really deeply affected and hurt.
 So, how do we move on?
 I first came across this technique in one of my favourite books of all time – Hold Me Tight by Sue Johnson.
 I was reading this not as a marriage coach, but just as someone who wanted to change her marriage and do some forgiveness, and I was reading the chapter on “Forgiving Injuries”.

 In the book, the technique is a little bit more involved and requires a bit more help, but what I really wanted to do was simplify it so you can just do it on your own as I did it on my own in my marriage.
 The whole idea is that it is possible to actually go back into history and rewrite what happened because the basic premise is that people do better when they know better.
 In the past, maybe you or your spouse just didn’t know enough.
 You didn’t have the right education, emotional maturity, or knowledge about what your spouse was going through.

 Or you might’ve not been very assertive at expressing your needs (if you need to know more about that, read my last post on how to get over resentment!).
 You really need to just take a moment right now to forgive yourself for not knowing better, and also forgive your spouse for not knowing better.
 We’re going to take care of that right now.